Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        receiving entity.
    16. The MPEG-DASH manifest shall use SegmentTemplate in each AdaptationSet (or in each contained Represention).
          a.
-The SegmentTemplate@initiatization in the MPEG-DASH manifest shall contain a single substring $RepresentationID$ and the SegmentTempate@media shall contain a single substrings $RepresentationID$ and a substring either $Number$ or $Time$ (not both).
+The SegmentTemplate@initiatization in the MPEG-DASH manifest shall contain the single substring $RepresentationID$ and the SegmentTempate@media shall contain the single substring $RepresentationID$ and the substring $Number$ or $Time$ (not both).
          b.
-SegmentTemplate@media and @initialization shall be identical for each SegmentTemplate Element in the manifest.
+SegmentTemplate@media and @initialization shall be identical for each SegmentTemplate Element in the MPEG-DASH manifest.
          c.
 The BaseURL element shall be absent.
          d.
 The AvailabilityStartTime SHOULD be set to 1-1-1970 (Unix epoch) and the period @start to PT0S (if this is not the case it may be more difficult to synchronize more than one ingest source).
          e.
 Each Representation in the MPEG-DASH manifest represents a CMAF track, each AdaptationSet in the MPD represents a CMAF SwitchingSet.
          f.
-In case an ingest source issues a POST Request with an updated MPEG-DASH manifest, identical naming conventions apply.
+In case an ingest source issues an HTTP Request with an updated MPEG-DASH manifest, identical naming conventions apply.
 A receiver may ignore such updated MPD send by an ingest source.
          g.
 The MPEG-DASH manifest shall contain only a single Period Element.
-   17. The Ingest source may send an HTTP Live Streaming manifest, but its structure shall be derived from the MPEG-DASH manifest described in clause 16 above.
+   17. The Ingest source may send an HTTP Live Streaming manifest, but its structure and naming shall be derived from or matching the MPEG-DASH manifest described in clause 16 above.
+In particular:
        a.
-In a master playlist, the groupings identified represent CMAF Switching sets For media playlist named X.m3u8, X shall match the name of the Representation@id.
+In a master playlist, the groupings identified represent CMAF Switching sets For media playlist named X.m3u8, X shall match the name of the corresponding Representation@id.
        b.
-The segment naming in media playlists shall follow a structure that can be derived using SegmentTemplate@media as described in 16.
+The segment URI announced  in media playlists shall follow a structure that can be derived using the SegmentTemplate@media from the MPEG-DASH manifest.
        c.
-The EXT-X-MAP URI attribute in media playlists shall follow a naming structure that can be derived using SegmentTemplate@initialization as described in 16.
+The EXT-X-MAP URI attribute in media playlists shall follow a naming structure that can be derived using a SegmentTemplate@initialization from the MPEG-DASH manifest.
        d.
 A receiver may ignore EXT-X-DATE-RANGE tags in the manifest, timed metadata shall be caried as described in the section on timed metadata [[#interface-1-timed-metadata]].